nccshecodes/analogue-clock-javascript/README.md

 transition: transform .5s ease-in-out;
 ```
 The minute and hour hands are still also moving incrementally so the jump to the next hour / minute is visually negligible.

+### Changing script logic

+1. Start by removing everything that sets the current position of the arms outside of the function.
+This in effect breaks the animation at this point because the incremental movement is now not happening within the runTheClock function.